Thomsch/tellina_user_experiment/infrastructure.md

     tasks.
 The tutorial will print instructions on what to do for each step to the shell as well.
 The tutorial will also teach users about `giveup`, `task`, `reset`, and `helpme`.
-- Analysis scripts to process server logs: determine relative performance of subjects using Tellina versus those who are not, via statistical analysis.
-This will be done with a post-processing program.

 ### User Requirements [Remote Edition]
 The subjects will participate in the experiment remotely.
 Thus, they will not be able to use CSE lab computers and will have to use their personal laptops.